-We continue to be alert to the possibility of human rights violations and will continue to act in accordance with our responsibilities under the Act, the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the ILO core conventions and other leading international human rights standards.
+We continue to be alert to the possibility of human rights violations and will continue to act in accordance with our responsibilities under the Act, the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR), the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the ILO core conventions and other leading international human rights standards.
+We continue to also be committed to sharing and learning from best practice approaches together with peer financial institutions and our business partners.